txtrax/Atelier-FEC/README.md

 ## Background
-With the goal of building a dynamic retail application and consolidate our front-end knowledge, this project was built from scratch.
+With the goal of building a dynamic retail application and consolidating our front-end knowledge, this project was built from scratch.
 The results is an application that allows users to browse the details of the desired product as well as view provided related products and comparisons, questions that have been previously asked and answered, and the product's ratings and reviews.

 ## Contributor